r4dixx/discord-quotebot/docs/README.md

 Your log output should read the following:

-- `Successfully reloaded application commands`
+- `Successfully reloaded application commands` which confirms that the commands have been deployed to your server.
 - `Discord client ready!
-Logged in as QuoteBot-Test - ID: your_client_id`
+Logged in as QuoteBot-Test - ID: your_client_id` which confirms that the bot is running.
-- `Instance of Firebase Cloud Firestore initalized properly`
+- `Instance of Firebase Cloud Firestore initalized properly` which confirms that the database is ready.

 If you didn't get these three messages, something went wrong.

 - Check the location of your `.env` file
-- Check if your environment variables are correct.
+- Double check if your environment variables are correct.
-- Check if your Firebase project is properly configured.
+- Triple check if your Firebase project is properly configured.

+If this still doesn't fix your problem, please [open an issue](https://github.com/r4dixx/discord-quotebot/issues/new).

 ### Test if everything is up and running